setms/book/docs/requirements/digest/analysis.md

   A **business event** comes from a human user, a **temporal event** from the passing of time, and a **signal event** from hardware or an external system.
   The expected response depends on the system's state.
+  Event-response analysis is especially valuable for real-time systems.

 Different systems have differing needs for formality.
 Safety-critical, security-critical, and mission-critical elements of the system are good candidates for modeling.